kelbert2/JavaNuggets/JavaScript.md

 document.addEventListener('readystatechange', () => console.log(document.readyState));
 ```
 When processing an HTML document and finding a <script>
  tag, the browser pauses and executes the script before it finishes building the DOM.
-This is true unless scripts have async attribute or are genearted dynamically with document.createElement('script') and then added to the webpage.
+This is true unless scripts have async attribute or are genearted dynamically with `document.createElement('script')` and then added to the webpage.

-Scripts after <link type="text/css" rel="stylesheet" href="style.css"> will wait to execute for the stylesheet to load, meaning DOMContentLoaded will wait on the stylesheet if its waiting on the script.
+Scripts after <link type="text/css" rel="stylesheet" href="style.css"> will wait to execute for the stylesheet to load, meaning `DOMContentLoaded` will wait on the stylesheet if its waiting on the script.

-Once the page fully loaded, on DOMContentLoaded, some browsers may try to autofill forms.
+Once the page fully loaded, on `DOMContentLoaded`, some browsers may try to autofill forms.

 ```JavaScript
 window.onload = function() {}; // same as window.addEventListener('load', (event) => {});